gary-jipp/lighthouse-react-w07d01/README.md

 ##  Create a React app
   - create-react app.
 Often you'll see it called "CRA"
   - npx, what is that?

-  - Start the default CRA-generated application.
-  - look at the files ic created for us
+## Anatomy of a React App
  - package.json scripts.
-  - folders & files
-  - clean up the project
-  - add some JSX : eg: a hello button

-## Anatomy of a React App
  - public folder: index.html - rarely touch
  - src folder:  our stuff
  - index.js:  rarely touch
  - App.js (or Application.js):  All the fun starts here
  - css files:  the usual stuff
+ - Start application.
+ - Clean up the project

 ## Anatomy of a Component
  - Component is a JavaScript Function